 Xinhua Silk Road: E.China's Jiangyin shows strong momentum of emerging industries

-BEIJING, Nov.
-3, 2021 /PRNewswire/ -- A total of 182 projects involving investment of 136.3 billion yuan, were signed at the 3rd Development Conference and 2021 Jiangyin Symposium on Economic and Trade Cooperation held on last Saturday in Jiangyin city, east China's Jiangsu province.
+BEIJING, 4 de noviembre de 2021 /PRNewswire/ -- A total of 182 projects involving investment of 136.3 billion yuan, were signed at the 3rd Development Conference and 2021 Jiangyin Symposium on Economic and Trade Cooperation held on last Saturday in Jiangyin city, east China's Jiangsu province.

 Contracted projects during the conference cover fields such as new energy, integrated circuits, high-end equipment, biomedicine, intelligent manufacturing and etc. Of the total projects, 36 were foreign-invested ones with a total investment of 9.1 billion US dollars, which injected strong momentum of innovation and development in Jiangyin's strategic emerging industries.